 If the landing page bounce rate is high, that means your email copy and landing page are not consistent.
 Another reason could be the landing page is too slow to load.
 You have to figure out the cause and resolve it.

 The next step is to use those insights to test and optimise your campaigns.
-Here are a few elements of your email marketing campaign that you should focus on:
+Here’s how:

 - Timings: Find out what are the best time slots and days of the week to send your emails.